devKaos117/tech.lib/tech.lib/Linux/Commands/locate.md

 > [!info] Quickly find files by name

-Reads one or more databases prepared by [[updatedb]] and writes file names matching at least one of the patterns to standard output, one per line
+Reads one or more databases prepared by [[Linux/Commands/updatedb|updatedb]] and writes file names matching at least one of the patterns to standard output, one per line

 ## Command
 ```txt